-- In the event of a medical emergency, all relevant procedures should be activated and 999 dialled as appropriate (Appendix F guides staff for information they need to have) - No emergency medication will be kept in the school except that specified for use in an emergency for an individual child. - These medications must be clearly labelled with the child's name, action to be taken with the route, dosage and frequency. - If there is an emergency situation whereby consent has not been received, either for a pupil with diagnosed asthma, or for a pupil with no previous history or knowledge of asthma and symptoms suggest an asthma attack is occurring, the emergency services will be called. - Pupils with a known allergy, for example, to wasp stings, food allergies and medications, should have an Individual Health Care Plan (IHCP), with an emergency action plan, completed by their healthcare professional. - If a pupil is going into anaphylactic shock, the emergency services will be called immediately - If there is an emergency situation where a pupil has no previous history or knowledge of having an allergy, but symptoms suggest anaphylactic shock is occurring, the emergency services will be called.
+- In the event of a medical emergency, all relevant procedures should be activated and 999 dialled as appropriate (Appendix F guides staff for information they need to have) - Emergency medication is held in school as part of the Leicestershire hospitals scheme that is specified for use in an emergency (Jext pen and inhaler). - These medications must be clearly labelled with the child's name, action to be taken with the route, dosage and frequency. - If there is an emergency situation whereby consent has not been received, either for a pupil with diagnosed asthma, or for a pupil with no previous history or knowledge of asthma and symptoms suggest an asthma attack is occurring, the emergency services will be called. - Pupils with a known allergy, for example, to wasp stings, food allergies and medications, should have an Individual Health Care Plan (IHCP), with an emergency action plan, completed by their healthcare professional. - If a pupil is going into anaphylactic shock, the emergency services will be called immediately - If there is an emergency situation where a pupil has no previous history or knowledge of having an allergy, but symptoms suggest anaphylactic shock is occurring, the emergency services will be called.